trothr/best/SSH.md

 When configured to allow it, SSH supports key-based sign-on so that you can connect without use of a password.
 Instead of a password, your client-side private key supplies the credentials to authenticate you.
-This is considered by many to be more secure than using passwords of any length or form.
+This is considered by most to be more secure than using passwords of any length or form.
 Your client-side private key is protected by a passphrase.

 ## Client Side: Creating a Key Pair